aristoteleo/pantheon-cli/README.md

 pip install pantheon-agents pantheon-toolsets
 ```

 **Note**: Pantheon-CLI requires both `pantheon-agents` and `pantheon-toolsets` to be installed.
 These provide the core agent functionality and distributed toolsets respectively.
+The complete list of features implemented in `pantheon-agents` and `pantheon-toolsets` will be introduced elsewhere.

 ### Basic Usage